Density of Traceable Graphs: Introduction

 For a slightly less trivial example, consider the class of cographs.
 Again, an edgeless graph is a cograph, but if we require a cograph to also contain a Hamiltonian path, it necessarily contains $\Omega(n\log n)$ edges (as we prove in \Cref{thm:lower_bound_cograph}).
 On the other hand, this bound is tight as there exists an infinite family of traceable cographs with $O(n\log n)$ edges (\Cref{thm:upper_bound_cograph}).

+For some classes, there is a trivial bound, since they contain finitely many traceable graphs.
+For example, if we consider traceable graphs of bounded tree-depth, there are finitely many such graphs as any such graph can contain at most $2^{\td}$ vertices~\cite{SPARSITY}.
+More examples include graphs of bounded vertex cover number (such graphs also have bounded tree-depth).

+The problem also becomes trivial if the class contains $n$-vertex paths for infinitely many $n$, such as the class of planar graphs, interval graphs, or graphs of bounded max-leaf number, treewidth, or clique-width (which generalizes the classes of bounded shrub-depth and bounded modular-width).
+Similarly, by adding a universal vertex to a path, we obtain a traceable graph with $\Theta(n)$ edges with bounded domination number and bounded diameter, giving no hope for a superlinear bound.

-\subparagraph*{Our Contribution.} We show tight bounds on the number of edges in a graph $G$, given that it contains a Hamiltonian path and belongs to a `dense' graph class.
-In particular, we give tight results for the following graph classes (see \Cref{tab:density_results}): class of bounded maximum induced matching, class of bounded neighborhood diversity, class of cographs, class of bounded modular-width, class of bounded shrub-depth, class of bounded cluster vertex deletion number, and class of bounded distance to cograph.
+\subparagraph*{Our Contribution.} We show tight bounds on the number of edges in a graph $G$, given that it contains a Hamiltonian path and belongs to a specific graph class.
+In particular, we give tight results for the following graph classes (see \Cref{tab:density_results} and \Cref{fig:results_hierarchy}): class of graphs with bounded distance to cocluster graphs, class of graphs with bounded maximum induced matching, class of graphs with bounded neighborhood diversity, class of cographs, class of graphs with bounded modular-width, class of graphs with bounded shrub-depth, class of graphs with bounded cluster vertex deletion number, and class of graphs with bounded distance to cograph.